TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-07-15-why-use-one-time-migration-scripts.md

 ## Start Small, then Take it to the Next Level

 **If you want to get deeper into this thinking and find more inspiration, read the *Pragmatic Programmer* book**.
-I personally found useful about 60 % of the content (compared to usual ~30 % in technical books), so <em class="fas fa-2x fa-thumbs-up text-success"></em>.
+I personally found useful about 60 % of the content (compared to usual ~30 % in technical books), so 👍

 <img src="/assets/images/posts/2019/one-time/pragmatic_programmer.jpg" class="img-thumbnail">